-A veteran of 13 years as a head coach at three NCAA Division III schools, Jeff Hand enters his eighth season as the head football coach at Westminster College in 2012.
+A veteran of 14 years as a head coach at three NCAA Division III schools, Jeff Hand enters his ninth season as the head football coach at Westminster College in 2013.

 After successful appointments as the head coach at Benedictine (Ill.) from 1999-2000 and Waynesburg from 2001-04, the native of Ellwood City, Pa., returned home to Lawrence County in 2005 to become the 32nd coach in the history of the Titan football program.

-Hand’s 13-year career record is 64-67 (.488) including five winning seasons, three seasons with seven or more wins, two postseason appearances, and one NCAA playoff appearance.
-His six-year record of 27-43 (.385) at Westminster includes a few 5-5 seasons in 2007, 2008, and 2011.
-Hand has also coached Westminster’s all-time leading passer, receiver and the fifth all-time leading rusher, as well as 21 all-conference players who earned 27 all-conference nods.
+Hand’s 14-year career record is 67-73 (.479) including five winning seasons, three seasons with seven or more wins, two postseason appearances, and one NCAA playoff appearance.
+Hand has also coached Westminster’s all-time leading passer, receiver and the fifth all-time leading rusher, as well as 39 all-conference selections.

 While at Waynesburg, Hand’s best season was in 2003 when he led the Yellow Jackets to the school’s first outright Presidents’ Athletic Conference (PAC) Championship and its first appearance in the NCAA Division III playoffs with a 9-1 regular season.
 He was named the 2003 PAC and NCAA Division III Region II Coach of the Year.